I enjoy having a clean home, so I've worked hard to develop strategies and schedules to keep it that way.

 Deep Cleaning Your Home

 You have decided that it is time to get your house in order and to keep it clean.
-After you have followed my plan for decluttering your home, you are ready to give it a deep cleaning.
-If your housekeeping has been neglected for awhile, or if you have just moved in to a pre-owned house, this may be a big project.
-You may be able to knock it out in one weekend, but if not, follow my 7 day plan for deep cleaning your home.
+After you have followed my plan for decluttering your home, you are ready to give it a solid deep cleaning.
+If your housekeeping has been neglected for a while, or if you have just moved into a pre-owned house, this may be a big project.
+You may be able to knock it out in one weekend, but if not, follow my seven-day plan for deep cleaning your home.

 Your kitchen needs a general cleaning every night after supper.
 For the deep cleaning, you need to focus on the large appliances, as well as all kitchen surfaces.
 Here are some items that will need special attention:

-- Oven - If you do not have a self-cleaning oven, use a cleaner such as Easy Off.
-For standard ovens, consider lining the bottom with aluminun foil for easier future cleaning.
+- Oven: If you do not have a self-cleaning oven, use a cleaner such as Easy Off.
+For standard ovens, consider lining the bottom with aluminum foil for easier future cleaning.
 This will not work with convection ovens.

 Bathrooms can get pretty nasty if they have not been cleaned regularly.
-The problems areas will most likely be the tub and shower.
+The problem areas will most likely be the tub and shower.
 Follow these tips for deep cleaning your bathrooms:

-- sinks and counter-tops - Take everything off of the counter and wipe down with a bathroom cleaner.
-Use a toothbrush to scrub away dirt around the drains and faucets.
+- Sinks and countertops: Take everything off of the counter and wipe down with a bathroom cleaner.
+Use a toothbrush to scrub away dirt from around the drains and faucets.